-C. ROLLING STOCK
+C. Rolling Stock

 Rolling Stock procurements are performed in accordance with the State Procurement Code.
-ADOT works with ADOA regarding specifications and federal compliance.
+ADOT Procurement is responsible for issuing all rolling stock procurement documents.
 Buy American and other required federal terms and conditions are included in the solicitation.
 Only those vendors that have certified for Buy America and FTA certs and assurances are eligible to have purchase orders issued using Federal Transit funds.
 Once ADOA Procurement awards vehicle contracts, MPD staff can determine what vendors will best meet grant needs.

 Before a purchase order is placed, the vendor is required to provide Buy America documentation for content and assembly or waiver, and FMVSS.
 ADOT program managers complete the pre-award certification and checklist.
-At the time of delivery, equipment services checks the vehicle meets the specifications as ordered.
-Based on equipment services acceptance, the program manager completes the post award checklist and certification.
-All pre-award and post-delivery certifications are held by MPD staff.
+At the time of delivery, equipment services or a contract inspection company checks if the vehicle meets the specifications as ordered.
+Based upon the inspection results, , the program manager completes the post award checklist and certification.
+All pre award and post-delivery certifications are completed by MPD Transit staff.